 Pilot Research Projects (2009-present)

-Since 2009, the NCOSS research group at CHOP has been conducting pilot studies in collaboration with NHTSA to determine the specific methods by which to collect supplemental child-specific crash data as part of the NASS surveillance system.
+Since 2009, the NCOSS research group at CHOP has been conducting pilot studies in collaboration with NHTSA to determine the specific methods by which to collect supplemental child occupant-specific crash data as part of the NASS surveillance system.
 The first pilot study, funded by a consortium of industry stakeholders including CChIPS, the Association of International Automobile Manufacturers (now Global Automakers), and the Automotive Occupants Restraints Council, created and tested subject contact and consent procedures on a diverse sample of over 600 children in crashes.
+The results showed that creating procedures to identify cases for supplemental child-specific data collection based on the NASS-GES system was feasible.
+Read more about this study.

-Currently, the third and final pilot study, funded by the Toyota Collaborative Safety Research Center, will test enhanced methods of encouraging eligible subjects to participate in NCOSS.
-At the conclusion of this final pilot study, CIRP researchers will work with NHTSA to develop the procedures required to implement NCOSS on a national scale.
+CIRP researchers will now work with NHTSA to develop the procedures required to implement NCOSS on a national scale.